Ethel Merman: Later career

 In 1963, Merman starred in the ensemble comedy film It's a Mad, Mad, Mad, Mad World alongside Spencer Tracy, Sid Caesar, Jonathan Winters, Phil Silvers, Buddy Hackett, and Mickey Rooney.
 Merman played Mrs. Marcus, the loudmouthed mother in-law of Milton Berle.
 The film was a major box-office success, earning $60 million on a budget of $9.4 million and becoming the third-highest-grossing film of 1963.
 It received six Academy Award nominations and one win.

-Merman also starred in the flop The Art of Love (1965).
+She also starred in the flop The Art of Love (1965).

+In July 1965, Merman headlined a revival of Call Me Madam by the Valley Music Theater in which Richard Eastham and Russell Nype also reprised their Broadway roles.
+The production played an encore engagement—without Nype—in Houston that October.
+Merman, Eastham and Nype again reprised their Broadway roles for a 1967 summer stock tour of Call Me Madam.

 She made dozens of television appearances on variety shows hosted by Perry Como, Red Skelton, Judy Garland, Dean Martin, Ed Sullivan, and Carol Burnett, talk shows with Mike Douglas, Dick Cavett, and Merv Griffin, and in episodes of That Girl, The Lucy Show, Match Game, Batman, Tarzan, and others.

 Producer David Merrick encouraged Jerry Herman to compose the score of Hello, Dolly! specifically for Merman's vocal range, but when he offered her the role, she declined it.
 She finally joined the cast on March 28, 1970, six years after the production opened.
 On Merman's opening night, her performance was continually brought to a halt by prolonged standing ovations, and the critics unanimously heralded her return to the New York stage.
 Walter Kerr in The New York Times described her voice: "Exactly as trumpet-clean, exactly as penny whistle-piercing, exactly as Wurlitzer-wonderful as it always was."
 He wrote: "Her comic sense is every bit as authoritative, as high-handed, really, as her voice."
 The seventh actress to portray the scheming matchmaker in the original Broadway production, she remained with the musical for 210 performances until it closed on December 27, 1970.
 Merman received the Drama Desk Award for Outstanding Performance for what proved to be her last appearance on Broadway.